Down and Dirty Fun: Mud Bogging at Carolina Adventure World

-And then, in keeping with the script, which has been performed many times in the past, I relented, and Gray stood aside, arms folded, a satisfied look on his face, as I prepared to kill myself.
+And then, in keeping with the script, which has been performed many times over the years, I relented, and Gray stood aside, arms folded, a satisfied look on his face, as I prepared to kill myself.

 Making Our Engines Steam

 I emerged drenched in mud up to my knees.
 The vehicle was covered in it.
 Steam rose from the engine.
 I twisted around in my seat.
-“Your turn,” I called back.
+“Your turn.”

-Gamely, Gray took it on, plunging into the mire and grinding through it with a look of sheer determination.
+Gamely, Gray took it on, plunging into the mire and grinding through it with a look of grim determination.
 When he pulled up beside me, we were both laughing.
 “That was fun,” he said.
-“Let’s find another.”
+“Let’s find another one.”

 We became drunk on the power of our engines.
-I let go of my tentativeness and attacked, hurtling along the trails, the trunks of trees whipping past.
+I let go of my tentativeness and attacked, hurtling along the trails, tree trunks whipping past.
 We rode the dips and rises at such speed we bounced.

 “See,” said Gray.
 “I told you to wear gloves.”